HDFGroup/hdf5/doc/file-locking.md

 The following table indicates which versions of the library support which file lock features.
-1.13.0 and 1.13.1 are experimental releases (basically glorified release candidates, so they are not included here).
+1.13.0 and 1.13.1 are experimental releases (basically glorified release candidates) so they are not included here.

 **Locks**

-P = POSIX locks only, Windows was a no-op that always succeeded WP = POSIX and Windows locks
+- P = POSIX locks only, Windows was a no-op that always succeeded
+- WP = POSIX and Windows locks
-(-) = POSIX no-op lock fails
+- (-) = POSIX no-op lock fails
-(+) = POSIX no-op lock passes
+- (+) = POSIX no-op lock passes

-**Configure Option and Environment Variable** on/off = sets file locks on/off try = can also set "best effort", where locks are on but ignored if disabled
+**Configure Option and Environment Variable**

+- on/off = sets file locks on/off
+- try = can also set "best effort", where locks are on but ignored if disabled

 |Version|Has locks|Configure option|`H5Pset_file_locking()`|`HDF5_USE_FILE_LOCKING`|
 |-------|---------|----------------|-----------------------|-----------------------|